ahmadfaisal2406-spec/TheLook-E-Commerce-Growth-Retention-RFM-Funnel-Forecast-Analysis/README.md

 | Supporting tables | `products`, `users` |
 | Type | Simulated e-commerce transaction and clickstream data |

-One thing worth flagging upfront: **June 2026 data is incomplete** — the extraction happened when the month was only 6 days old, so there's a visible drop at the end of every time-series chart.
+One thing worth flagging upfront: **June 2026 data is incomplete**: the extraction happened when the month was only 6 days old, so there's a visible drop at the end of every time-series chart.
 That's not a real business decline.
 Everything I conclude is based on May 2026 as the most recent full month.

 ---